paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-065-abatements-credits-and-refunds.md

 (2) For fraud penalties, etc., see chapter 75 (section 7201 and following, relating to crimes, other offenses, and forfeitures).

-(3) For treatment of an Indian tribal government as a State and 22 So in original.
-Probably should be “(and”. a subdivision of an Indian tribal government as a political subdivision of a State), see section 7871.
+(3) For treatment of an Indian tribal government as a State (and a subdivision of an Indian tribal government as a political subdivision of a State), see section 7871.

 ### Statutory Notes